BostonUniversitySeniorDesign/EC463-Mini-Project-Hardware/Report.md

 ECE Lab Result:
 ![Figure_2](https://user-images.githubusercontent.com/55505652/133662450-d2283e5e-bba1-4a01-827c-caf6bbd4fd0c.png)

+As shown in the graphs, the amount of BSSIDs seen across time fluctuates.
+There was more activity shown in the GSU than in the ECE lab.

 Overall, working with the Raspberry Pi hardware along with navigating how to control it in the terminal were useful skills for going forward.